 Hours of Operation: Monday through Friday, from 8:00 am - 4:00 pm.
 Therapists are on call to youth enrolled when the program is closed.

-Referrals can be made to Astor's Partial Hospital Program by calling 845-554-1091.
-An intake/screening appointment will be scheduled within 48 hours of the phone call.
+Referrals can be made by phone to Astor's Partial Hospital Program.
+An intake/screening appointment